-In 2015, Fred Lee joined the Asian and Asian American Studies Institute as Core Faculty with a joint appointment in the Department of Political Science and Asian American Studies.
+In 2015, Fred Lee became a Core Faculty of the Asian/Asian American Studies Institute with a joint appointment in Political Science and Asian American Studies.
 Dr. Lee received his Ph.D. from the University of California, Los Angeles and his B.A. from the University of California, Berkeley.
-His specialties include modern to contemporary political theory, comparative ethnic studies, and U.S. political development.
+His specialties include contemporary political theory, U.S. political development, Asian American Studies, and comparative ethnic studies.
 Prior to his arrival at UConn, Lee taught at the Claremont Colleges and held a Consortium for Faculty Diversity Fellowship at Denison University.

-At UConn, Lee teaches courses that are centered on social and political philosophy, as well as critical and critical race theory.
-He teaches an Introduction to Political Theory, Modern Political Theory (17th-19th century), Contemporary Political Theory (20th-21st century), Critical Race Theory, and a graduate seminar on Critical Theory.
+At the University of Connecticut, Lee teaches an Introduction to Political Theory, Modern Political Theory (17th-19th century), Contemporary Political Theory (20th-21st century), Critical Race Theory, and a graduate seminar on Critical Theory.